City of York Council Early Years Funding Policies and Procedures

 Staff training days and public holidays

-Providers must offer the full 38 weeks (or for registered number of weeks if less than 38 weeks) FE to all eligible children and therefore the funding cannot be claimed during a period of closure for staff training.
-Where a setting has to close for training, the FE should be offered at an alternative time in compensation.
+Providers must offer the full 38 weeks (or for registered number of weeks if less than 38 weeks) funded early education entitlement to all eligible children and therefore the funding cannot be claimed during a period of closure for staff training.
+Where a setting has to close for training, the funded early education entitlement should be offered at an alternative time in compensation.
 However, there is no obligation to offer alternative provision due to public holiday closure.
 We recommend that providers make parents aware of this during the registration process.

 Note for childminders